IdentityPython/JWTConnect-Python-OidcMsg/doc/intro.rst

 these messages.
 Like if they are the fragment component of a redirect URI or a JSON document transferred in the body of a response.

-The :py:class:`oicmsg.message.Message` class is supposed to capture all of this.
+The :py:class:`oidcmsg.message.Message` class is supposed to capture all of this.

 Using this class you should be able to:

     - build a message,
     - verify that a message's parameters are correct, that all that are marked as required are present and all (required and optional) are of the right type
     - serialize the message into the correct on-the-wire representation
-    - deserialize a received message from the on-the-wire representation into a :py:class:`oicmsg.message.Message` instance.
+    - deserialize a received message from the on-the-wire representation into a :py:class:`oidcmsg.message.Message` instance.

 I will try to walk you through these steps below using example from RFC6749 (section 4.1 and 4.2).

-The :py:class:`oicmsg.message.Messag` class is the base class the oicmsg package contains subclasses representing all the messages defined in OpenID Connect and OAuth2.
+The :py:class:`oidcmsg.message.Messag` class is the base class the oidcmsg package contains subclasses representing all the messages defined in OpenID Connect and OAuth2.

-What oicmsg also contains are tools for handling keys.
+What oidcmsg also contains are tools for handling keys.

-There is the :py:class:`oicmsg.key_bundle.KeyBundle` class that can handle keys that have the same origin.
+There is the :py:class:`oidcmsg.key_bundle.KeyBundle` class that can handle keys that have the same origin.
 That for instance comes from one file or has been fetched from a web site.

-The :py:class:`oicmsg.key_jar.KeyJar` class stores keys from many issuers.
+The :py:class:`oidcmsg.key_jar.KeyJar` class stores keys from many issuers.
 Where the keys for each issuer is kept in one or more KeyBundle instances.

-And finally there is the :py:class:`oicmsg.jwt.JWT` class who is a sub class of the :py:class:`cryptojwt.jwt` that knows about KeyJars.
+And finally there is the :py:class:`oidcmsg.jwt.JWT` class who is a sub class of the :py:class:`cryptojwt.jwt` that knows about KeyJars.

 This intro hopes to give you an overview of what you can do with the package.